HumphreyYang/benign-overfitting/README.md

 ### Simulation Code

 Simulations are written in R and Python.
 The Python version uses Just-In-Time Compilor to speed up the simulation.
-The R version, although uses paralleled programming, is much slower than the Python version.
+The R version is also available.
 Both code are in the folder `simulation`.

 To run the simulation, change the parameter in the code and run